SiddharthKhajuria/SiddharthKhajuria/README.md

 # 💫 About Me:

-I’m a DevOps enthusiast working as a <b>IT Support Analyst - II at Amazon,</b> passionate about designing scalable, reliable, and automated cloud infrastructure.
+I’m a DevOps enthusiast working as a <b>DevOps Engineer,</b> passionate about designing scalable, reliable, and automated cloud infrastructure.
 I have extensive hands-on experience with <b>AWS services including EC2, S3, IAM, VPC, RDS, CloudWatch, and EKS,</b> building secure and highly available cloud environments.
 My experience spans across modern DevOps tools and practices such as <b>Docker, Kubernetes, Jenkins, GitHub Actions, Terraform, Ansible, Linux, and Bash</b> scripting, along with Prometheus and Grafana for monitoring and observability<br><br>

 As a Cloud Engineer, I work on provisioning and managing infrastructure using <b>Infrastructure as Code (Terraform & Ansible)</b>, configuring and securing cloud networks <b>(VPCs, subnets, routing, security groups),</B> implementing CI/CD pipelines, containerizing applications, orchestrating workloads with Kubernetes, and ensuring high availability and fault tolerance across environments.<br><br>